 The first official American police department was established in Boston in 1838 after lighter methods of policing failed.
 While policing systems in the South centered on the slave system, the North policed labor unions targeting Eastern European immigrants.
 As Black people fled the horrors of the Jim Crow South, they too became the victims of brutal and punitive policing in the Northern cities where they sought refuge.

-[Pictured: The mayor of Boston and police marshal Francis Tukey lead the procession of fugitive slave Thomas Sims as they move him to the docks for extradition to Georgia.]
+[Pictured: The mayor of Boston and police marshal Francis Tukey lead the procession of fugitive enslaved person Thomas Sims as they move him to the docks for extradition to Georgia.]

 1865: Southern states establish first ‘black codes’

-Slavery was officially abolished in America by law after the Civil War, but former slaves were far from free.
+Slavery was officially abolished in America by law after the Civil War, but formerly enslaved persons were far from free.
 African Americans were heavily policed following emancipation by both law enforcement and government officials who institutionalized racism with slavery by a new name: Black codes.
-These were a set of laws designated for Black people and newly freed slaves that restricted property ownership, forced cheap labor, and perpetuated other racist behaviors.
+These were a set of laws designated for Black people and those newly freed from slavery that restricted property ownership, forced cheap labor, and perpetuated other racist behaviors.
 The Black codes were precursors to Jim Crow laws, which lasted late into the 20th century.

-[Pictured: Fugitive slaves who were emancipated upon reaching the North, circa 1865.]
+[Pictured: People emancipated from slavery upon reaching the North, circa 1865.]

 Dec.
 24, 1865: Ku Klux Klan formed

-Threatened by the newly earned liberation of freed slaves, the Ku Klux Klan and other hate groups were formed as acts of power by white citizens—and often former slave traders.
+Threatened by the newly earned liberation of enslaved people, the Ku Klux Klan and other hate groups were formed as acts of power by white citizens—and often former slave traders.
 Using white supremacy as motivation, these groups regularly terrorized Black communities, carrying out lynchings and destroying Black property.
 Soon, KKK members began joining law enforcement and other government positions, especially in the South.